Litauen/docs.bannerlordmodding.lt/editor/weather_effects.md

 If you need - download vanilla main_map_snow_flowmap.png [here](/pics/main_map_snow_flowmap.png)

+Make changes for your map, import and use your image.

 This image encodes different information in Red, Green and Blue channels:

 - <span style="color:red">**Red**</span> is for snow